Thursday, May 30, 2019 / by Alayne Keates Administration To Geoff Appleton & Associates

 The opening months of 2019 have seen weather play a dramatic role in the buying and selling patterns of real estate consumers, making it difficult to truly ascertain what the temperature of the market is in broad, definable terms.
 What we can tell you is that the entry level market is still responsible for stimulating sales, and it’s where we are seeing the greatest activity.
 Multiple offers are occurring in this category, as a result of a shortage of inventory under the $500,000 threshold.
 However, in the upper price ranges, inventory is experiencing a quite different story, with longer market times, and position and strategy playing key roles in determining a successful sale.
 The condition, presentation and proper launch of a home to market has never been so imperative.

-We understand these subtle nuances because of the coveted position The Geoff Appleton Team holds as the trusted source on residential trends in the Durham Region. ...
+We understand these subtle nuances because of the coveted position The Geoff Appleton Team holds as the trusted source on residential trends in the Durham Region.
+We se ...

 Friday, February 1, 2019 / by Alayne Keates Administration To Geoff Appleton & Associates

 Roses are Red, Violets are Blue,